cyverse/gocommands/docs/commands/mkdir.md

     ```
     This command creates the `newCollection` along with its parent collection `parentCollection` if it does not already exist.

+## Important Notes

+1. **Permissions:** Ensure you have the necessary write permissions in the parent collection where you want to create the new collection.
+Use the following command to check permissions:
+    ```sh
+    gocmd ls -A
+    ```

+2. **Parent Collections:** If the parent collections do not exist and you do not use the `-p` flag, the command will fail.

+3. **Relative and Absolute Paths:** You can specify either an absolute path or a relative path based on your current working collection.

+4. **Error Handling:** If you encounter an error while creating a collection, verify that:
+   - The specified path is correct.
+   - You have sufficient permissions to create collections in the target location.

 ## All Available Flags

 | Flag                  | Description                                                                 |